Tudor0404/easythread/docs/pages/analysis.rst

 Research
 ********

-In this section, I will go through the 3 main components of the project and analyse my options and approach to accomplish the main task.
-I will be using JavaScript for the front end and back end since it is a language that I have experience in, and most frameworks use that language.
+In this section, I will go through the 2 main components of the project and analyse my options and approach to accomplish the main task.
+I will be using JavaScript (with TypeScript on top) since it is a language that I have experience in, and most frameworks use that language.

 Website
 =======